-OAC education programs focus on preparing tomorrow's industry and policy leaders through a multi-disciplinary approach, with an emphasis on experiential learning.
+Our certificate, diploma, undergraduate and graduate programs focus on preparing students to become industry and policy leaders through a multi-disciplinary approach, with an emphasis on experiential learning.
 More than 3,000 students are enrolled in OAC's diploma, undergraduate and graduate programs led by award-winning faculty.
-OAC faculy and staff continually strive to improve the broad educational experiences of OAC students.
-OAC strengthens its programs through international opportunities and collaboration with partner institutions in Canada and around the world.
-Professional development and skills training through short courses, and continuing and distance education options round out the program roster.
+OAC faculty and staff continually strive to improve the educational experiences of OAC students.
+OAC strengthens its programs through international opportunities including field courses, study aboard options and research abroad options.
+Professional development and skills training are provided through short courses, continuing education and distance education options.

 OAC's research activities span a broad range of topics across our communities of interest, from food safety and biotechnology through international development and animal welfare.
 OAC hosts regional, national and international Research Centres and Institutes, and Canada Research Chairs.
 OAC comprises more than 40% of the research funding at the University of Guelph, totalling more than $50 million annually.